Harold Steves: Political life

 Steves is the past chair of the Metro Vancouver Agriculture Committee and is promoting farmland preservation, urban agriculture and food security for the region.
-He represents Richmond as second director on the board of directors of Metro Vancouver.
+He represented Richmond as second director on the board of directors of Metro Vancouver for many years.
 He was the Lower Mainland Treaty Advisory Committee rep at the treaty table for the Tsawwassen First Nation treaty negotiations.

 In the late 1960s, Steves co-founded the Richmond Anti-Pollution Association, one of the first environmental advocacy groups in Canada.
-Steves has been a director of the BC Groundfish Development Authority which administers quotas for the groundfish industry to prevent over fishing.
-As a director of the Steveston Harbour Authority he is actively promoting harbour redevelopment and establishment of new fishing businesses.
+Steves is a director of the BC Groundfish Development Authority which administers quotas for the groundfish industry to prevent over fishing.
+He is a former director of the Steveston Harbour Authority, and is still actively promoting harbour redevelopment and establishment of new fishing businesses.

-Steves is chair of the Parks and Recreation & Cultural Services Committee of Richmond Council.
-He is also a member of the Finance; General Purposes; Planning and the Public Works & Transportation Committees of council.
-Steves is a council representative to the Agricultural Advisory Committee; the Olympic Oval Advisory Committee alternate; the Richmond Farmers' Institute; the Sea Island Community Association; the Steveston Harbour Authority Board and the Britannia Heritage Shipyard Society.
+Steves was chair of the Parks and Recreation & Cultural Services Committee and a member of the Planning Committee of Richmond Council for most of the 51 years he was on Council.
+In 2023, the Planning Institute of BC named Steves as an Honorary Member.
+Steves represents Richmond on the Metro Vancouver Agricultural Advisory Committee, and is chair of the board of the Britannia Heritage Shipyard National Historic Site Society.